ros2/design/articles/181_ros2_access_control_policies.md

    - privileges and namespaces are remapped into a DDS centric representations
    - privileges with matching attributes are conjoined to reduce payload size
    - duplicate objects in the same privilege are pruned to reduce payload size
-   - privileges are sored deny first, abiding the priority of qualifiers when using DDS
+   - privileges are sorted deny first, abiding the priority of qualifiers when using DDS
    - objects are also sorted alphabetically to improve readability and change diffs

 ## Alternatives